 Indian Languages * Indian Cultures * What's new on our site today!

-˜Ahtna Culture and History
+Ahtna Culture and History

-As a complement to our Ahtna language information, here is our collection of indexed links about the Ahtna tribe and their society.
 Please note that Ahtnas and other American Indians are living people with a present and a future as well as a past.
 Ahtna history is interesting and important, but the Ahtna Indians are still here today, too, and we try to feature modern writers as well as traditional folklore, contemporary art as well as museum pieces, and issues and struggles of today as well as the tragedies of yesterday.
-Please contact us if you have an Ahtna link to add.
+Suggestions for new links are always welcome.

 Ahtna Tribal and Community Websites